College application season is upon us.

 Get a Fee Waiver for Applying Early

-In the college application process, you can apply for admission during various times.
+In the college application process, you can apply for admission at various times.

-Regular Decision simply means that you submit your application during the normal application cycle.
+Regular Decision means submitting your application during the regular application cycle.
 This usually occurs in December or January for most schools.

-Applying Early Decision is done when you have strong interest in one specific school and you know with certainty that you want to attend that school above all others.
+Applying for Early Decision is done when you have a strong interest in one specific school and know with certainty that you want to attend that school above all others.

 Early Decision applications are usually due around November.

-Early Action is a similar application process where a student opts to apply early to a school, typically around November or December, but isn’t bound to go to that school if accepted.
+Early Action is a similar application process where a student opts to apply early to a school, typically around November or December, but isn’t bound to attend that school if accepted.

 Get a Fee Waiver for Being a Child of a Veteran or a College Employee

-Some students can qualify for fee waivers on the basis of their parents’ affiliation or job.
+Some students can qualify for fee waivers based on their parents’ affiliation or job.

-For example, certain colleges grant application waivers to veterans, and to children of veterans as well.
+For example, specific colleges grant application waivers to veterans and children of veterans.

-Additionally, having a parent who already works at a college or university can be a bonus when it comes to college applications.
+Additionally, having a parent who already works at a college or university can be a bonus for college applications.

 Several post-secondary schools give the offspring of faculty, staff, and administrative personnel a break on college application fees.